syncfusion-content/maui-docs/MAUI/ListView/mvvm.md

 ### Binding SelectionChanging event

 In ListView, the [SelectionChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectionChanging) event will be raised when selecting an item at the execution time.
-MVVM for the `SelectionChanging` event can be achieved by binding through the event to command converter.
+MVVM for the `SelectionChanging` event can be achieved by binding the event to command converter.

 {% tabs %}
 {% highlight xaml %}